Nevada Solar Incentives and Tax Credits in 2025

 Federal Solar Tax Credit

-Most Nevada residents are eligible to claim the federal solar tax credit—more formally called the Residential Clean Energy Credit.
-In 2024, eligible homeowners can deduct up to 30% of the cost of their solar panel and all solar system component installation from their federal income taxes.
+Most Nevada residents are eligible to claim the federal solar tax credit — more formally called the Residential Clean Energy Credit.
+In 2025, eligible homeowners can deduct up to 30% of the cost of their solar panel and all solar system component installation from their federal income taxes.
+The credit will be eliminated at the end of 2025.

 It’s important to note tax credits are not a refund or a rebate.
 Rather, homeowners will need to have federal tax liability (i.e. they must owe taxes) in order to benefit.